 What should I do if I can’t pay my rent?

 If you are struggling to pay rent, it is vital that you contact us immediately and ask to speak to your Income Management Officer.
-Call us on 01302 862862 and select option 2 or drop into your local St. Leger Homes area office or click here for more information on help we can provide.
+Call us on 01302 862862 and select option 2, drop into your local St. Leger Homes area office or click here for more information on help we can provide.